ANASTASIIA SUVOROVA

 Work in Progress

-Female-favourable gender gaps in multiple measures of academic achievement among children and young adults have increased over recent years.
-These disparities have been linked to deficits in boys' literacy and behavioural skills, which manifest early in childhood and accumulate over time.
-I investigate the impact of parental investment decisions on the widening skill gaps between boys and girls.
-I estimate a model of parental investment and child skill accumulation, allowing for gender differences in the skill production function, initial endowments, and parental preferences for children's human capital and outcomes.
+Female-favourable gender gaps in multiple measures of academic achievement, among children and young adults, have increased over recent years.
+These disparities have been linked to deficits in boys' literacy, which manifest early in childhood and accumulate over time.
+I investigate the impact of parental time investment decisions on the widening of literacy gaps between boys and girls.
+I estimate a model of the mother's time investment and child skill accumulation, allowing for gender differences in the literacy production function, initial endowments, and parental preferences for children's human capital.
 My analysis centers on the development of skills in children aged 6 to 15 as observed in the Longitudinal Study of Australian Children.
-I document that mothers tend to allocate more time to their daughters, and the differences in maternal time investment in children are explained by differences in the production function of skills between boys and girls.
-While mothers' time investment is more productive for girls than it is for boys, the role of parental investments in the expansion of the gender gap in literacy is limited.
-Skill deficit expansion is driven by productivity differences unrelated to investment.
+I document that mothers tend to allocate more time to their daughters, and although my point estimates suggest that these differences in maternal time investment are mainly explained by the mother's preferences for literacy between boys and girls, these estimates are not statistically significant.
+Overall, my findings suggest that the role of mothers' aggregate time investments in the expansion of literacy deficits may be limited, and this expansion is driven by productivity differences unrelated to aggregate time investment.